PubNubDevelopers/android-kotlin-chat-tutorial/README.md

 6. Click your new app to open its settings.
 7. When you create a new app, the first set of keys are generated automatically.
 However, a single app can have as many keysets as you like.
 PubNub recommends that you create separate keysets for production and test environments.
 8. Click on the keyset generated.
-9. Enable the Presence feature for your keyset.
+9. Enable Presence for your keyset.
 This will be used to show how many users are active.
 Enter "ENABLE" in all caps to confirm your choice.
 Leave the default settings.
 10. Enable Stream Controller by clicking on the slider to turn it on if it is already not enabled.
 You can leave the default settings.
-11. Enable the Storage and Playback feature for your keyset.
+11. Enable the Message Persistence feature for your keyset.
 Leave the default settings.
-12. Enable Push Notifications by clicking on the slider to turn it on.
+12. Enable Mobile Push Notifications by clicking on the slider to turn it on.
 In the Firebase Cloud Messaging section, add the Server key Token value to the FCM API Key field.
 This Server key token value is obtained from your FCM project in the Firebase console and going to the project settings page, clicking on the Cloud Messaging tab and copying the Server key token value from the Cloud Messaging API (Legacy) field.
 13. Click Save Changes on the bottom right of the portal to save your changes.
 14. Copy the Publish and Subscribe Keys to a text editor.